jveilleux/FarmFreshWeb/producer-faqs.md

 1. A Profile.

 A profile on the FFW is the simplest option, and offers a way for producers to market themselves.
 The profile can be used to promote your products and services, share your story and provide contact details.
 A profile makes you visible and contactable to customers and other enterprises who might wish to trade with you.
-Producers with a profile can also add products, which hub enterprises can then stock in their stores.
+Producers with a profile can also add products, which farmers markets can then stock in their stores.

-    2. A Shopfront
+1. A Shopfront

 An FFW shop, is like a profile, but it also includes all the functions needed for producers to sell directly to customers online.
 This includes the online shopfront with full checkout capabilities as well as behind the scenes tools to aid in administration, such as reporting of payments and inventory.
 The FFW is a network, so it allows shops to be connected with other shops.
-This way a producer can be stocking their products in their own independent store, as well as through a number of hub shops.
+This way a producer can be stocking their products in their own independent store, as well as through a number of farmers markets.

 #### How can farmers make use of the FFW?

 The FFW can help farmers access a greater diversity of markets.
-This can be through direct sales, or through intermediary hubs or retailers, who perform the sales and logistics functions.
+This can be through direct sales, or through intermediary farmers markets or retailers, who perform the sales and logistics functions.
 The FFW enables transparency in the supply chain.
 Because all food traded on the FFW must be linked to the farmer who produced it, customers can see where their food originated from and how it was produced.
 In FFW shopfronts, the pricing is also transparent, so customers can see what cut of the sale price went to the producer.
 Our ultimate goal is fair price to farmers and affordable, good food for eaters.

 #### What's the difference between the FFW and other online store / ecommerce options?

 We think the FFW is pretty great, and unique to other options out there!

 * **Networked-**
   The FFW differs from private online shops in that they can be networked with other enterprises.
 Producers have the option of selling through their own, independently run store, but they can also choose to sell through another enterprise.
-Food hubs stock the produce of multiple producers and offer them more exposure and greater market access than they can achieve on their own.
+Farmers markets stock the produce of multiple producers and offer them more exposure and greater market access than they can achieve on their own.
 * **Exposure-**
   The FFW has a directory functionality, so customers landing on our homepage may be driven to your store if your offerings match their search terms, or if you’re located close by to them.
 The FFW is a centralized place for people looking to access great, local produce, giving participating producers exposure to a wider customer base.
 * **Food enterprise specific-**